-You can add a splash of soy sauce and a dash of red wine as you sauté the veggies to give the mushroom broth some extra taste.
+You can add a splash of soy sauce and a dash of red wine as you sauté the veggies.
+This infuses the mushroom broth with extra flavor.

 Also, you can add a bit of miso paste, but this is for someone who wants to try something more interesting (and Asian, which is amazing!).

 Beer or wine

 Yes, you heard it right!
 Beer or wine can make a great substitute for your beef broth.